OBS is a great live streaming resource, but there are several alternatives that shine in ease-of-use, production quality, and in some cases – price.

 If you’re a hobbyist, OBS is probably fine.
 But if you’re a business or organization for whom live streaming serves an important function, the options below may serve you better.

-At the top of this list is Wirecast.
-Generally known as the most fully-featured streaming software, there is little that you can’t do with Wirecast.
+Wirecast is widely known as the most fully-featured streaming software because there is little that you can’t do with Wirecast.
 As a professional solution, Wirecast can do everything OBS can do and more, including remote video feeds, audio mixing, and virtual camera output.
 While its feature set is arguably the best among all streaming solutions, the learning curve on Wirecast can be a barrier to entry for some.
 Wirecast is not a “pick up and go” product and will require a few sessions of practice before you are ready to go live.
 It is not as cheap (read: free) as OBS.
 But the features and customization you get for your money are unmatched.

 As a higher-end solution, Wirecast is best suited for individuals or organizations with evolving needs and an experienced stream operator on staff.